rust-lang/rfcs/text/2151-raw-identifiers.md

 [reference-level-explanation]: #reference-level-explanation

-The syntax for identifiers allows an optional `r#` prefix for a raw identifier, otherwise following the normal identifer rules.
+The syntax for identifiers allows an optional `r#` prefix for a raw identifier, otherwise following the normal identifier rules.
 Raw identifiers are always interpreted as plain identifiers and never as keywords, regardless of context.
 They are also treated equivalent to an identifier that wasn't raw -- for instance, it's perfectly legal to write: